LexLeethorMain/UnderGlowButBetter/api/readme.md

 - Package.json | Installs the packages necessary for Flow.js

-- Nodemon.json | Node (or starts) the proxy server
+- Nodemon.json | Node shit

 - Vercel.json | Tells vercel how to use this shit